Whey Protein vs. Casein (Which is Best for You?)

 Absorption rate

-Whey protein prides itself on speed, with its swift absorption providing an instant energy surge for that killer workout routine.
+Whey protein prides itself on speed.
+Its swift absorption provides an instant energy surge for that killer workout routine.

 It's like getting an express ticket straight to Muscle Town!
 Casein protein, on the other hand, takes it slow and steady.